the-chicken-leg/bigPDFmaker/README.md

 These Python scripts manipulate PDFs.

-combine_pdfs.py combines PDF documents from a folder (non-recursively) into a big PDF (sorted by filename).
+combine_pdfs.py combines PDF documents from a folder (non-recursively) into a big PDF (sorted by filename) - the original PDFs are not modified.

 extract_pages.py copies selected pages from an existing PDF and creates a new PDF - the original PDF is not modified.